-We estimate that we will receive net proceeds from this offering of approximately $\{\bullet\}$ million, or approximately $\{\bullet\}$ million if the underwriters exercise their over-allotment option in full, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+We estimate that we will receive net proceeds from this offering of approximately \$7,325,344, or approximately \$8,510,387 if the underwriters exercise their over-allotment option in full, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.

-We intend to use the net proceeds received from this offering for working capital and general corporate purposes, continued development of new diagnostics processes and methodologies, continued development, roll out and implementation of Electronic Health Record (ECR) and Revenue Cycle Management (RCM-Medical Billing) services and paying for possible acquisitions or expansion of our business.
+We intend to use the net proceeds received from this offering for working capital and general corporate purposes, continued development of new diagnostics processes and methodologies, continued development, roll out and implementation of Electronic Health Record (EHR) and Revenue Cycle Management (RCM-Medical Billing) services and paying for possible acquisitions or expansion of our business, including the potential acquisition of the Purchased Assets described above under Prospectus Summary - Recent Developments.